Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-The hidden variable is not uncommon in real-life data sets.
-For example, in clustering, latent variables might represent the underlying groupings or clusters to which the observed data points belong \citep{beal2003variational, jain2017non, lu2021survey}.
-Other scenarios include topic modeling, where latent variables may indicate the topics that underlie a collection of documents, or in image analysis, where they could represent the features or structures that are not immediately apparent in the raw pixel data.
-The use of latent variable models (LVMs) allows us to uncover these hidden structures and make more informed inferences about the data-generating process.
+Latent variables commonly arise in real-world applications.
+For instance, in clustering, they may represent the unknown cluster assignments of data points \citep{beal2003variational, jain2017non, lu2021survey}.
+In topic modeling, they can indicate the latent topics underlying a collection of documents, and in image analysis, they might encode high-level features or structures not evident in raw pixel values \citep{blei2003latent}. \textit{Latent variable models (LVMs)} thus enable us to uncover such hidden patterns and draw more informed conclusions about the data-generating mechanism.

-The straightforward approach to solving such a model would involve finding the \textit{maximum likelihood (ML) estimator} of the parameters $\btheta$.
+The most direct approach to parameter estimation in such models is to compute the \textit{maximum likelihood (ML) estimator} of the parameters $\btheta$.
 This is done by maximizing the marginal likelihood, which can be expressed as:

 where we assume the support set of the random vector $\rvz$ is continuous.
-When it is discrete, then $\ell(\btheta; \bx_1, \bx_2, \ldots, \bx_N)=\prod_{i}\sum_{\bz_i\in\sZ} p(\bz_i, \bx_i\mid \btheta) d\bz_i$.
-However, in most cases, using the marginal likelihood function to perform the ML estimation is intractable; for example, when the support $\sZ$ is discrete, the sum over $\sZ$ contains $\abs{\sZ}^N$ terms~\footnote{$\abs{\sZ}$ is the cardinality of the set.}, making it challenging to both write out the expression completely and to optimize it as an objective function.~\footnote{This intractability is a common issue in many statistical models involving latent variables, and it necessitates the use of approximate inference methods.
-These methods, such as Monte Carlo sampling, variational inference, or EM algorithms, provide practical ways to estimate the parameters $\btheta$ without requiring the exact computation of the marginal likelihood.
-By approximating the true posterior distribution or the likelihood, these techniques allow for more tractable solutions, even when dealing with high-dimensional and complex latent variable spaces.}
+When it is discrete, the integral is replaced by a sum: $\ell(\btheta; \bx_1, \bx_2, \ldots, \bx_N)=\prod_{n}\sum_{\bz_n\in\sZ} p(\bz_n, \bx_n\mid \btheta) \, d\bz_n$.
+However, in most practical cases, maximizing the marginal likelihood is computationally intractable; for example, when the support $\sZ$ is discrete, the summation over $\sZ$ involves $\abs{\sZ}^N$ terms~\footnote{$\abs{\sZ}$ denotes the cardinality of the set $\sZ$.}, making both explicit evaluation and optimization of the likelihood function infeasible. \footnote{This intractability is a hallmark of many latent variable models and motivates the use of approximate inference techniques---such as Monte Carlo sampling, variational inference, or the EM algorithm---which avoid direct computation of the marginal likelihood by approximating either the posterior distribution or the likelihood itself.
+These methods yield tractable solutions even in high-dimensional or complex latent spaces. }

-In the face of the intractability of directly computing the maximum likelihood estimate for models with latent variables, an effective strategy is to adopt an \textit{alternating minimization/maximization approach}.
-This method involves an iterative process that alternates between two steps: estimating the posterior distribution over the hidden variables and then re-estimating the parameters of the model given this updated distribution.
-To be more specific, assume the true parameter $\btheta^*$ is provided ahead, then the hidden variables can be obtained by maximizing the posterior probability: